-One of history’s most prized gemstones is the tourmaline.
-Notable for its variety of dazzling, bright colors, tourmaline has often been mistaken for other gemstones such as sapphire or emerald.
+One of history’s most prized gemstones is Paraiba tourmaline.
+Tourmaline itself is notable for its variety of dazzling bright colors.
+It has often been mistaken for other gemstones such as sapphire or emerald.
 First discovered in the 1500s, tourmaline witnessed its popularity skyrocket in the 1800s and 1900s primarily due to its demand in Asia.

-While for years the United States remained one of the biggest mining sites for tourmaline, new discoveries of mines in Brazil, Afghanistan, and Madagascar have produced some of the world’s finest paraiba tourmalines and reignited its popularity worldwide.
-Here are some of the world’s most notable tourmalines.
+For many years the United States remained one of the biggest mining sites for tourmaline.
+However, new discoveries of mines in Brazil, Afghanistan and Madagascar have led to some of the world’s finest paraiba tourmalines.
+Consequently, tourmaline has experienced a renewed popularity worldwide.
+Here are some of the world’s most notable paraiba tourmalines.

 The Ethereal Carolina Divine Paraiba

-The Guiness world record for being the largest tourmaline belongs to the Ethereal Carolina Divine Paraiba.
+The Guinness world record for being the largest tourmaline belongs to the Ethereal Carolina Divine Paraiba tourmaline.
 Weighing in at a whopping 192 carats, this paraiba completely eclipsed the previous record holder weighing 52 carats.
 Paraiba tourmalines in general are extremely rare, with one being mined for every 10,000 diamonds.

 Empress Tzu Hsi’s Tourmalines